ji-podhead/Network-Guides/docs/DNS/readme.md

 ---

-> -   We construct a DNS query packet targeting `www.example.com`.
-> -   We then create a DNS response packet that includes our spoofed source IP (`src_ip`) and the actual destination IP (`dst_ip`).
-The response packet is crafted to mimic a legitimate DNS response for `www.example.com`, directing it to an IP address (`1.3.3.7`) of the attacker's choice.
-> -   Finally, we send the crafted DNS response packet towards the DNS server.

----

 ## DNS Cache-Poisining

  DNS cache poisoning, is a malicious activity where an attacker injects false DNS records into a DNS server's cache.
 > - This manipulation tricks the DNS server into returning incorrect IP addresses for a domain name, redirecting users to malicious websites instead of legitimate ones.

 - Attackers often target DNS servers that are not properly secured or configured, leading to successful redirection of traffic.
 - there are 2 main tatics used:
->
->     - a ***denial of service attack*** such as DDOS can generate latency, or kill the spoofed server in order to take it over
->     -

 ***Sending a fake record using spoofed ip***

 - attack an additional nameserver in order to respond to the targeted nameserver with a correct ip, but also with a ***fake record***
    -  a ***denial of service attack*** such as DDOS can be used to kill the additional nameserver to spoof it
    - server got taken over by any other hack and gets controlled directly